Average Weather in Loganville Georgia, United States

 To characterize how pleasant the weather is in Loganville throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Loganville for general outdoor tourist activities are from late April to mid June and from late August to mid October, with a peak score in the third week of September.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Loganville for general outdoor tourist activities are from late April to early June and from late August to mid October, with a peak score in the third week of September.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Loganville for hot-weather activities is from early June to mid September, with a peak score in the third week of August.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Loganville for hot-weather activities is from early June to mid September, with a peak score in the second week of August.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.